-Biden’s legal justification for striking the Islamic State leader in Syria — and why not everyone agrees
+Biden’s legal justification for striking ISIS leader in Syria — and why not everyone agrees

 Over the years, members of Congress have put forth proposals to update, revise or repeal the 2001 AUMF and a second one, passed in 2002, that authorized the invasion of Iraq.
 Biden has even expressed his support for putting more of the power to wage war back in Congress’s hands.

-But no changes have been made, and, two decades later, the Qurayshi raid once more raises questions about Washington’s continued, expansive use of the authorization.
+But no changes have been made, and two decades later, the Qurayshi raid once more raises questions about Washington’s continued, expansive use of the authorization.

 “The U.S. position is really a recipe for endless war,” said Adil Haque, a professor at Rutgers University and the executive editor of Just Security, a national security law blog.
 “The doctrine really allows for conflict that is endless in time and in space.”